Overcoming the Naturalistic Fallacy

 On the open-question argument, goodness, the objectivity of moral truths, and the science of morality.

-The Bloomsbury Group was a circle of writers, philosophers, and artists who used to meet at the homes of the novelist Virginia Woolf and her relatives in the Bloomsbury district of London.
+The Bloomsbury Group was a circle of writers, philosophers, and artists who met at the homes of the novelist Virginia Woolf and her relatives in the Bloomsbury district of London.
 The group is remembered for the large number of significant 20th-century figures attached to it.
 In addition to Woolf, the economist John Maynard Keynes and the novelist E.M.
 Forster were some of its members.
 Their discussions focused on the nature of beauty, goodness, and truth, where their core beliefs were shaped by G.E.
 Moore.
 Moore’s influence was profound, almost incredible in retrospect.
-Keynes described his Principia Ethica as “stupendous and entrancing work, the greatest on the subject”.
+Keynes described his Principia Ethica as a “stupendous and entrancing work, the greatest on the subject”.
 “I almost worship him as if he were a god,” wrote a young Bertrand Russell, philosopher and Nobel laureate, “I have never felt such an extravagant admiration for anybody.”

 Against those who argue that good is the same as, say, pleasure, Moore used what is called the open-question argument.
 When “bachelor” is defined as an unmarried man, and one asks “Is an unmarried man a bachelor?”, it is like asking “Is a bachelor a bachelor?”.
 Once we know that someone is a bachelor, we can be certain he is unmarried, so the question is “closed”.
 But the same is not true when we try to define “good” in natural terms.
 Suppose we say, “Good means pleasant”.
 The question “Is what is pleasant good?” still seems meaningful.
 Once we have established that a thing is pleasant, we can still doubt whether it is really good, so the question remains “open”.

-Moore maintained that this would be true of any natural property used to define goodness: desire, well-being, evolutionarily advantageous.
+Moore maintained that this would be true of any natural property used to define goodness, such as desire, well-being, or being evolutionarily advantageous.
 We might think that preventing climate change or defeating a corrupt politician is good because these actions would prolong our survival, and we may be right, but is prolonging our survival identical to goodness, or does it only possess the independent property of goodness in the way that my trousers possess the color black?
 As in Plato’s theory of Forms, individual instances of good things partake in goodness, while goodness itself exists somewhere in the Platonic realm beyond the natural world.
 Attempts to define goodness through a natural property constitute a fallacy: the naturalistic fallacy.

 If Moore is right, then the scientific enterprise, which has been extraordinarily successful in bringing under a naturalistic framework so much that was previously seen as mysterious or immaterial, encounters a major setback.
-Here’s an area where the scientific method can’t help us, as no observation or experiment can settle for us what is good.
+Here’s an area where the scientific method can’t help us, since no observation or experiment can settle what is good.
 We would have to rely on a mysterious thing called “intuition”.
 Moore’s own intuitions led him to see inherent value in friendship and the appreciation of beauty.
 What if someone sees inherent value in social justice and non-violence?
 How does one resolve fundamental differences that arise from conflicting intuitions?
 We can at best reach consensus, but that is not the same as establishing the truth.

 To understand what I mean, let’s consider another property, similar but less contentious: physical largeness.
 Suppose we apply the open-question argument to it.
 If someone defined “large” as everything over 4 feet in length, we could still ask “Is everything over 4 feet in length large?”
 The question would be meaningful; the properties are not identical.
 In fact, we can easily imagine many objects less than 4 feet in length that are still large (e.g. a large pencil), or objects over 4 feet in length that are not (e.g. a small rocket).
 The same would be true for any size that is proposed.
 Following Moore’s logic, we would have to conclude that largeness is a simple property irreducible to, and underivable from, any natural property.